apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 ## Suggestions for Improvement

-StreamPark, as with any new tool, does have areas ripe for enhancement based on our current evaluations:
+StreamPark, similar to any other new tools, does have areas for further enhancement based on our current evaluations:

 * **Strengthening Resource Management**: Features like multi-file system jar resources and robust task versioning are still awaiting additions.
 * **Enriching Frontend Features**: For instance, once a task is added, functionalities like copying could be integrated.
 * **Visualization of Task Submission Logs**: The process of task submission involves loading class files, jar packaging, building and submitting images, and more.
 A failure at any of these stages could halt the task.
-Yet, error logs often lack clarity, or due to some anomaly, the exceptions aren't thrown as expected, leaving users puzzled about rectifications.
+However, error logs are not always clear, or due to some anomaly, the exceptions aren't thrown as expected, leaving users puzzled about rectifications.

 It's a universal truth that innovations aren't perfect from the outset.
 Although minor issues exist and there are areas for improvement with StreamPark, its merits outweigh its limitations.
 As a result, we've chosen StreamPark as our Flink DevOps platform.
 We're also committed to collaborating with its main developers to refine StreamPark further.
 We wholeheartedly invite others to use it and contribute towards its advancement.